wp-plugins/oik/readme.txt

 12. oik options - More information for [bw_show_googlemap]

 == Upgrade Notice ==
+= 2.0.1 =
+Version 2.0.1 contains a fix for oik-nivo-slider box transition effects

 = 2.0 =
 Version 2.0 contains significant enhancements to version 1.17.
 There have been many improvements but you should not have to make any changes to your current content.